Joachim of Fiore

 - What is Joachim of Fiore most known for in Christian history?

-- Joachim of Fiore is most known for his prophetic vision of history divided into three ages corresponding to the Trinity: the Age of the Father, the Age of the Son, and the forthcoming Age of the Spirit.
-His ideas significantly influenced Christian eschatology and reform movements.
+- Joachim of Fiore is most known for his prophetic vision of history divided into three ages, corresponding to the Trinity: the Age of the Father, the Age of the Son, and the forthcoming Age of the Spirit.
+His ideas significantly influenced apocalyptic thought and reform movements in medieval Christianity.

 - What were Joachim of Fiore's most important works?

 - Joachim of Fiore's most important works include 'Harmony of the Old and New Testaments' (Concordia), 'Exposition of the Apocalypse,' and 'The Book of Figures.'
-These texts outline his theological vision and prophetic interpretations of history.
+These texts laid out his vision of history and his prophetic interpretations of biblical scripture.

 - What were Joachim of Fiore's most influential theological ideas?

-- Joachim's most influential ideas include the division of history into three ages, each corresponding to a person of the Trinity, and the concept of a future Age of the Spirit characterized by a spiritual church without clergy or hierarchy.
-He also proposed the idea of the Eternal Gospel, which would surpass traditional Scripture.
+- His most influential theological ideas include the division of history into three ages, each corresponding to a person of the Trinity, and the concept of an impending Age of the Spirit.
+He also proposed the idea of the Eternal Gospel, which would transcend traditional scripture, and a future spiritual church without clergy or hierarchy.

 - What controversies did Joachim of Fiore engage in — and what was at stake?

-- Joachim's ideas were controversial because they challenged the established church hierarchy and suggested a new era that would transcend traditional church structures.
-The stakes involved the authority of the church and the interpretation of Christian eschatology.
+- Joachim's ideas were controversial because they challenged the established church hierarchy and traditional interpretations of scripture.
+The notion of an Age of the Spirit and a new spiritual church threatened the authority of the clergy and the existing ecclesiastical order.

 - How did Joachim of Fiore influence later Christianity — Catholic, Protestant, and beyond?